Custom Built Machine – Set To Sail

 Does It Take Jobs Away?

 In the very limited view of the task it does, this machine allows one person to accomplish the work of several.
-So, in from that perspective, it does displace jobs.
+So, in from that perspective, one could argue that it does displace jobs.

 With a more efficient back end, the company can expand to take on more work and employ even more people.
-It’s not immediate, but greater efficiency almost always leads to more and better jobs.
+Of course, the effect is not immediate, but greater efficiency almost always leads to more and better jobs.
 The machine does the drudgery work allowing employees to do the more pleasant things.

 The CAD models are right.
-All the pieces fit — though just fit — into the shipping container.
-With all the dunnage in place, the machine is now on the way, over land and sea, to it’s new destination.
-We’ll be traveling there soon as well to meet the container again, unload it, and put the machine all back together.
+All the pieces fit - though just fit - into the shipping container.
+With all the dunnage in place to keep things from moving, the machine is now on the way, over land and sea, to its new destination.
+We will travel there soon as well to meet the container again, unload it, and put the machine all back together.

 The final engineering development will be on-site as we optimize function in the new environment.
-We’ll adjust to the requests of the customer, then train the workers on using the new equipment.
-In the process, we’ll also make final adjustments and settle calibration.
+We will adjust it to the requests of the customer, then train the workers for using the new equipment.
+In the process, we will also make final adjustments and settle calibration.
 Such is the life in engineering and building a new custom built machine.

 Custom Built Machine UPDATE: